CumulusNetworks/docs/content/guides/production-ready-automation/_index.md

 ## Infrastructure as Code

-This package contains examples of Cumulus best practice Ansible automation and infrastructure as code (IaC).
-A completely stock Ansible core installation is used without any vendor specific or 3rd party plugins.
-Examples of Ansible best practices using roles, highly granular templates, and structured variables represent how your network configurations can be stored as a highly scalable version of infrastructure as code.
+The Cumulus production ready automation package contains examples of Cumulus best practice Ansible automation and infrastructure as code (IaC).
+A completely stock Ansible core installation is used without any vendor specific or third party plugins.
+Examples of Ansible best practices using roles, highly granular templates, and structured variables represent how you can store your network configurations as a highly scalable version of infrastructure as code.
 It is that base code that gets rendered by the automation engine to produce the final configurations that exist on the network devices.

 ## Continuous Integration/Continuous Deployment